 I will say now, some of the stuff below is pretty gruesome.
 Reader beware (cue evil laughter).

-While the PS2 is known for housing Final Fantasy, Jak and Daxter, and other friendly faces, it also had a darker side.
+While the PlayStation 2 is known for housing Final Fantasy, Jak and Daxter, Ratchet and Clank and other friendly faces, it also had a darker side.
 This console had some seriously spooky and bone-chilling horror titles in its collection, with many being banned and falling into the ‘rare collectibles’ category.

-For some people, there’s nothing better than closing the curtains and sticking on a super scary game to scare themselves silly.
-But, which are the best PS2 horror games to set your pulse racing?
+For some people, there’s nothing better than closing the curtains and sticking on a horror game to scare themselves silly.

-We’ve delved into Sony’s crypt to pull out 10 of the most frightening and gory tales on the PlayStation 2 that will fright and delight in equal measure.
+We’ve delved into the crypt to pull out the most frightening and gory tales on the PlayStation 2 that will fright and delight in equal measure.

 Check them out below!